3 REITs That Pay Monthly Income

 If you are looking to build up your portfolio with investments that pay monthly income, you’ll probably want to add in some real estate investment trusts (REITs).

 In the current economic climate, investors are looking for safe investments that will continue to generate income throughout the ongoing Coronavirus crisis.
-There are some REITs out there that fit the bill.
-Specifically, those that invest in niche segments of the real estate market, often seen as ‘recession-proof’.
+There are definitely some REITs out there that fit the bill.
+Specifically, those that invest in niche segments of the real estate market such as logistics are often seen as ‘recession-proof’.

 Here’s my list of 3 solid REITs that pay dividends monthly, that you can add to your portfolio right now.